 If your children complain about being bored, have them refer to the list.
 If you notice your children doing a new activity, suggest having them add it to the list.
 Remember that finding the cure for boredom is your children’s responsibility and not yours.

-For more tips to finding the cure for boredom and more information about The Parent’s Toolshop® and its unique Universal Blueprint® problem-solving system, take the 30-Days To Parenting Success Course.
+For more tips to finding the cure for boredom and more information about The Parent’s Toolshop® and its unique Universal Blueprint® problem-solving system, get the 7 Keys to Parenting Success free ebook.
 You will be less frustrated, respond more calmly and feel more confident in any parenting situation.

 Reprint Guidelines: You may publish/reprint any article from our site for non-commercial purposes in your ezine, website, blog, forum, RSS feed or print publication, as long as it is the entire un-edited article and title and includes the article’s source credit, including the author’s bio and active links as they appear with the article.
 We also appreciate a quick note/e-mail telling us where you are reprinting the article.
 To request permission from the author to publish this article in print or for commercial purposes, please complete and send us a Permission to Reprint Form.